47chapters/letsgo/docs/backgound/data-model.md

 The DynamoDB table created by LetsGo supports automatic expiration of items.
 This can be requested by adding a `ttl` property to the item stored in the database.
 The property is a number that represents the desired expiration time of the item.
 When that time elapses, DynamoDB will remove the item from the database.

-Note that in practice DynamoDB itself may still include the item in in the results of search queries or explicit get operation.
-However the [@letsgo/db](../reference/letsgo-db.md) module that LetsGo provides to facilitate the DB access is normalizing this behavior in code - you will never get back an expired item.
+Note that in practice DynamoDB itself may still include an expired item in the results of search queries or explicit get operation.
+However the [@letsgo/db](../reference/letsgo-db.md) module that LetsGo provides to facilitate DB access is normalizing this behavior in code - you will never get back an expired item.

 ### System categories